Modeling & Simulations

 Expert in machine learning interatomic potential (MLIP) development

-Project: Large-scale atomistic modeling of Cu/W interfaces
+Project: Atomistic modeling of heterogeneous interfaces

 Ph.D. students